davidlamprecht/AutoRDF2GML/README.md

 # AutoRDF2GML

-AutoRDF2GML is an innovative framework designed to convert RDF data into graph representations suitable for graph-based machine learning methods such as Graph Neural Networks (GNNs).
-It uniquely generates content-based features from RDF datatype properties and topology-based features from RDF object properties, enabling the effective integration of Semantic Web technologies with Graph Machine Learning.
+AutoRDF2GML is a framework to convert RDF data into graph representations suitable for graph-based machine learning methods such as Graph Neural Networks (GNNs).
+It generates content-based features from RDF datatype properties and topology-based features from RDF object properties, enabling the effective integration of Semantic Web technologies with Graph Machine Learning.

 ![Overview of AutoRDF2GML](autordf2gml-overview.png)

-## UPDATE !!!
+## ${\textsf{\color{red}!!!
+UPDATE !!!}}$
-- AutoRDF2GML is now available via pip and can be installed with: ``pip install autordf2gml``.
+- AutoRDF2GML is now available via pip and can be installed with: **``pip install autordf2gml``**

   For detailed usage instructions, check [https://pypi.org/project/autordf2gml/](https://pypi.org/project/autordf2gml/).

 ## Key Features